 Eating at Disney World’s Magic Kingdom

 We haven’t done any character meals inside the Magic Kingdom yet.
-Cinderella’s Royal Table is on our list for next year because we wanted to wait till the Lilly was really able to enjoy the experience.
+Cinderella’s Royal Table is on our list for next year because we wanted to wait until Lilly was really able to enjoy the experience.

 Shopping on Main Street USA